panacloud/bootcamp-2020/README.md

 [PWA Reference](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)

 ### Bootcamp 2020 Project 7A: Rebuild the Expense Tracker App and Quiz App with React/TypeScript it should be a Progressive Web App (PWA)
-You should deploy them on Surge as well make it an Android App, Apple App and Windows App (If you have a Store account's you may deploy on it).
+You should deploy them on Surge as well make it an Android App, Apple App and Windows App (If you have a Store account's you may deploy on the stores as well).

 Reference:
 [Publishing PWAs to Major App Stores: The Whys and Hows](https://www.simicart.com/blog/pwa-app-stores/)